andrey-zherikov/argparse/docs/topics/reference/PositionalNamedArgument.md

 - `position`

-  Zero-based unsigned position of the argument.
+  Zero-based position of the argument.
+If it's omitted then positional arguments have an order of their declaration.

 - `placeholder`